glpi-project/glpi/apirest.md

   * *searchText* (default NULL): array of filters to pass on the query (with key = field and value the text to search)
   * *is_deleted* (default: false): Return deleted element.
 Optional.
   * *add_keys_names*: Retrieve friendly names.
 Array containing fkey(s) and/or "id".
 Optional.
-  * *with_networkports*: Retrieve all network connections and advanced informations.
+  * *with_networkports*: Retrieve all network connections and advanced information.
 Optionnal.
 * **Returns**:
   * 200 (OK) with items data.
   * 206 (PARTIAL CONTENT) with items data defined by range.